 First, in a scouting phase, possible Mars analogue sites in Europe and the neighboring Arctic are identified.
 In a second step, a stratospheric balloon will be constructed and launched both as a training project and as a precursor for the Rover phase.
 In a synergistic approach, hardware components like sensors and navigation elements shall be tested before being implemented on the Rover, which shall form the core of phase 3.
 In a fourth step, the man-machine interface between the rover and the analogue astronaut shall be tested, including interactivity requirements development and investigation.

 Timeline: 2007 – 2017

 Mars once had the prerequisite necessary for the emergence of life.
 However, the search for these diminutive tracers of biology (if they ever existed) is a complex search for call-wall fragments, biologically precipitated minerals etc. There is a significant of contaminating the very samples scrutinized for those tracers of paleobiology.

 Hence, the understanding of the potential contamination vectors is a mission critical technology.
-We are working with marked bacteria and fluorescence nano-particles – a technique developed originally during the OeWF AustroMars mission in 2006.
+We were working with marked bacteria and fluorescence nano-particles – a technique developed originally during the OeWF AustroMars mission in 2006.

-The distribution and migration patters of biological “payloads” is being investigated under realistic exploration scenarios – such as sampling by robotic vehicles, a hand-over to astronauts, but also contingency situations which might lead to a breach of the biological containment.
+The distribution and migration patters of biological “payloads” was being investigated under realistic exploration scenarios – such as sampling by robotic vehicles, a hand-over to astronauts, but also contingency situations which might lead to a breach of the biological containment.

 Hence, using well known ground-truthed sites on Earth is an excellent instrument to evaluate the completeness of a sample and the effectiveness of an exploration strategy.

-That’s what PolAres is about.
+That’s what PolAres was about.

 This article is available in: German